javadasoodeh/CV/opencv_basic/EDGE_DETECTION.md

     This will use lower threshold values than before, resulting in more edges being detected.

-    Also, If you want to change the threshold values T1 and T2 and observe the result in real-time, you can run the following Python code:
+    Similarly, If you want to change the threshold values T1 and T2 and observe the result in real-time, you can run the following Python code:

     ```python